-Great place to camp in traverse, lots of places to go see like sleeping bear sand dunes, mission point, and of course getting some cherries!
+Great place to camp in traverse!
+I prefer state parks to private campgrounds, and I don’t mind the crowds, but it is a very busy place to camp in the the summer.
+Basic state park facilities, with a fire ring and picnic table combo at every site, as well as electric.
+There are three loops with a bathhouse centrally located in each loop.
+There are lots of places to go see in the traverse area like sleeping bear sand dunes, mission point, and of course getting some cherries!
 It’s a well maintained campground with nice facilities 😌 will be back!

 This campground is really busy but its definitely worth it to be in Traverse City!
 It is right across from the bay so its easy to go swimming.
 It is also close to all of the wineries which was awesome.

 The campground itself is great.
 Big roomy sites.
 Walkway to the beach.
 Some updated restrooms.
 Not busy when we stayed.
 However, it is close to the major artery going into/out of the City.
 The closer you are to the highway, the louder the noise.
 Since the park is long and narrow going with the highway, you can hear the traffic from everywhere.